-© The Biological Husbandry Unit Organics Trust 2018.
-This document is licensed for use under the terms of the Creative Commons Public Licences Attribution Non-Commercial No Derivatives Version 3.0 (http://creativecommons.org/licenses/by-nc-nd/3.0/legalcode).
+© Merfield Agronomy Ltd. 2022.
+This document is licensed for use under the terms of the Creative Commons Public Licences Attribution Non-Commercial No Derivatives Version 3.0 (https://creativecommons.org/licenses/by-sa/4.0/).
 Any use of this document other than those uses authorised under this licence or copyright is prohibited.